Environment

 http://exp-studies.tor.ec.gc.ca/cgi-bin/selectMap?lang=e

-Ozone Bulletin-The ozone has grown rapidly and now covers some 27
+Antarctic Survey Ozone Bulletin-The ozone has grown rapidly and now

-September.
-Very low ozone levels have been recorded over the Antarctic
+time in early September.
+Very low ozone levels have been recorded over the

-Peninsula.
-The edge of the ozone hole touched the tip of South America on
+Antarctic Peninsula.
+The edge of the ozone hole touched the tip of South America

 Stratospheric Clouds (PSCs), the key precursors to significant ozone depletion,